In this post, I’ll show you how to easily fix your 404 error pages in WordPress using free tools.

 Marking as “fixed” in Google Webmaster Tools

-You’re not finished yet, head back to your Google webmaster tools account, and mark the 404 error page URL you’ve just created a redirection as “fixed”.
+Now, head back to your Google webmaster tools account, and mark the 404 error page URL you’ve just created a redirection as “fixed”.
 See image below.

 That’s pretty much it.
 That’s how you fix 404 error page not found on your WordPress website, all without losing your mind.